Buying Guide 11 min read 08 January 2026 10 views

 If reliability is the priority and you're realistic about what the car is — a small, practical, efficient runabout rather than a driving experience — then yes, absolutely.
 A 2016–2020 Mk3 Yaris Hybrid in Icon or Design trim, Toyota service history, clean MOT, mileage below 60,000: that's about as low-risk a used car purchase as exists at the price.

 It won't make you look twice in a car park.
 It won't give you anything to talk about at a dinner party.
 What it will do is start every day, cost you very little to run, and still be entirely functional in five years when other cars at the same original price are on their second gearbox.
 That's not a small thing.
+The Toyota Yaris has been making that argument since 1999 and it's still one of the most compelling cases in the small car market — not because it's exciting, but because it keeps its promise, year after year, mile after mile, with almost no drama along the way.
+Few cars at these price points have a stronger case for being the most sensible thing you could buy — and the hybrid battery warranty means the financial risk is lower than it looks.

 Also see: Toyota Corolla Buying Guide | Most Reliable Used Cars | Best Cars Cheap to Insure | Best Used Cars Under £10,000